Strong and weak wave turbulence regimes in Bose-Einstein condensates

-where $\alpha={\hbar}/{2m}$ and $\beta=g/\hbar$, with $\hbar$ the reduced Plank constant, $m$ the boson mass and $g$ the interaction constant.
+where $\alpha={\hbar}/{2m}$, $\beta=g/\hbar$ and $g=4\pi \hbar^2 a_s /m$, with $\hbar$ the reduced Planck constant, $m$ the boson mass, and $a_s$ the $s$-wave scattering length \cite{pitaevskii2003bose}.
 For simplicity, we consider a triply periodic cube of side $L$ and volume $V = L^3$.
-Then the GPE \eqref{GPE} conserves the total number of particles and energy per unit volume,
+The GPE \eqref{GPE} conserves the total number of particles and energy per unit volume,

 respectively.
 In a turbulent setting, energy is transferred towards small scales (direct cascade), whereas particles exhibit an inverse cascade towards large scales.
-Most of turbulent BEC experiments have studied the direct energy cascade \cite{navon2019synthetic,galkaEmergenceIsotropyDynamic2022}, whereas inverse particle turbulent transfers have been recently observed both in 2D and 3D experiments \cite{karailievObservationInverseTurbulentWave2024, moreno2025observation}.
+Most of the turbulent BEC experiments have studied the direct energy cascade \cite{navon2019synthetic,galkaEmergenceIsotropyDynamic2022}, whereas inverse particle turbulent transfers have been recently observed both in 2D and 3D experiments \cite{ karailievObservationInverseTurbulentWave2024, moreno2025observation}.
+(The inverse particle cascade should not be confused with the inverse energy cascades and clustering in the 2D BEC quantized vortex turbulence studied in \cite{Johnstone,Gauthier}.)

 In this Letter, we focus on the inverse particle cascade in 3D.
-In particular, we study how the system transitions from weak to strong wave turbulence when the particle flux $|Q_0|$ increases.
-The advantage of this setting is that the WWT provides an exact and simple analytical prediction, unlike the 3D direct energy cascade or the cascades in 2D BECs that present some mathematical issues.
+In particular, we study how the system transitions from weak to strong wave turbulence as the particle flux per unit volume $|Q_0|$ is increased.
+The advantage of this setting is that the WWTT provides an exact and simple analytical prediction, unlike the 3D direct energy cascade or the cascades in 2D BECs that present certain mathematical challenges.